ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+is
+boldness of speech.
+These thing3 show
+that the people of Meutor had a fear of
+some trouble befalling l&#x27;rrsident Gar­
+field.
+From the very beginning this
+fear was also the measure of their love,
+which was shown in their attendance at
+his house to day with words of tender­
+ness for the stricken family, especially
+the two youngest Garfield boys, who
+felt their father&#x27;s death keenly and
+would not be comforted for a long time.

+Good Advioe.
+Spurgeon sententiously expresses a
+number of the thoughts worth remem­
+ing, iu the following appropriate sen­
+tences, which lie publishes as &quot;advice
 gratis:&quot;
 When you see a man with a great
 deal of religion displayed in his stiup